SymbioticEDA/MARLANN/docs/isa.md

 - MACC: Load 8 bytes from MADDR+VBP, multiply with coefficients at CADDR+CBP,
 and add the results to the accumulators.
 (MADDR+VBP must be 2-bytes-aligned.)

-- MMAX: Like MACC, but store the max value in the accumulator instead of the sum.
+- MMAX: Like MACC, but store the max value in the first accumulator instead of the sum.
 In MAX mode a coefficient of 0x80 (most negative number) is a special symbol for values that should be ignored.
+(The second accumulator performs the same operation as in MACC.)

-- MACCZ/MMAXZ: Like MACC/MMAX, but reset the accumulator to zero before performing the operation.
+- MACCZ/MMAXZ: Like MACC/MMAX, but reset the accumulators to zero before performing the operation.

-- MMAXN: Like MMAX but set the accumulator to the most negative value before performing the operation.
+- MMAXN: Like MMAXZ but set the first accumulator to the most negative value before performing the operation.